lrecknagel/presentation_lighthouse/PITCHME.md

 * Where I can use it and how?

 Note:
-Today we talk over this 3 key points..
+Today we talk over this 3 key points...

+gggg

 ---